deeppavlov/DeepPavlov/docs/components/ner.rst

 .. code:: python

     from deeppavlov.models import ner
-    ner_model = ner.train_model('ontonotes', 'path/to/the/dataset/')
+    ner_model = ner.train_model('ner_ontonotes', 'path/to/the/dataset/')
     ner_model(['Your example to tag'])

-In general it is not necessary to provide the path to the dataset if config already refers to the correct data path.
+In general it is not necessary to provide the path to the dataset if the config already refers to the correct data path.

 It is also possible to preform training by calling the code from the command